 Davidson sips coffee, appears to be trying to put a question but can’t figure out what the question is.

-I wait, they sip coffee, Davidson is the lead dog, Jankowski an ordinary park ranger, I didn’t get ranks and don’t ask for them, their rank means nothing to me.
+I wait, Davidson is the lead dog, Jankowski an ordinary park ranger, I didn’t get ranks and don’t ask for them, their rank means nothing to me.

 Davidson, “This is gonna sound squirrely.”

 “Try me, I hardly ever laugh at cops, or park rangers.”

 He nods, “Okay.
 We’ve had…incidents…incidents that make no sense. “